-Special Issues
+Special issues

-Special Issues should showcase work on a specific theme or topic within the area of children and social interaction.
+Special issues should showcase work on a specific theme or topic within the area of children and social interaction.
 This can include empirical research or methodological and theoretical debates.
-The proposed issue must fall within the Aims and Scopes of the journal and should include:
+The proposed issue must fall within the aims and scopes of the journal and should include:

-- 1. An introduction by the Guest Editor(s) that sets the context for the Special Issue and introduces the contributions (4-5000 words) - 2.
+- 1. An introduction by the guest editor(s) that sets the context for the special issue and introduces the contributions (4000-5000 words) - 2.
 Between five and eight contributions of no more than 8000 words each.

-A Special Issue will be managed by a guest editor who is responsible for identifying and recruiting contributors and manuscript reviewers.
+A special issue will be managed by a guest editor who is responsible for identifying and recruiting contributors and manuscript reviewers.
 The guest editor will work with the contributors to ensure the timely submission of manuscripts that conform with the journal style guide and requirements for submission.
 Papers should be submitted in the usual way, with the cover note clearly identifying the paper's intended inclusion in the special issue, and sent out to the nominated reviewers.
-The guest editors will receive and manage the review process, which will be overseen by the Journal Editor.
-Additional reviewers may be used if deemed necessary by the Journal Editor.
+The guest editors will receive and manage the review process, which will be overseen by the journal editor.
+Additional reviewers may be used if deemed necessary by the journal editor.
 Any individual paper that does not meet the standards required by the journal will be rejected from inclusion in the special issue to ensure that only the highest quality papers are published.

-To submit a proposal for a special issue, please contact the journal editor with the following information:
+To submit a proposal for a special issue, please contact the journal editors with the following information:

-- 1. Title of the Special Issue - 2.
-Background of Guest Editors (150 250 words per editor) - 3.
-Summary of proposed special issue including its importance, relevance, alignment with the aims and scopes of the journal, and projected readership (400 words) - 4.
-Title, author, and brief abstract (150 words) for each contribution - 5.
-A list of likely referees
+- I. Title of the special issue. - 2.
+Background of guest editors (150-250 words per editor). - 3.
+Summary of proposed special issue including its importance, relevance, alignment with the aims and scopes of the journal and projected readership (400 words). - 4.
+Title, author and brief abstract (150 words) for each contribution. - 5.
+A list of likely referees.